 Division of matrimonial property: With full financial disclosure, a family net worth statement is created, jointly reviewed and then used for Division.
 There are important considerations that Paul will help with in this aspect of the process – especially your decision on Date of Separation and Valuation Date, and who will keep what asset and what debt.

-Tracking of payments made after separation: This is an important and often poorly addressed issue.
-It can and usually does have significant effect on final Division and the Equalization Payment.
+Tracking of payments made after separation: This is an important but often poorly addressed issue.
+It can and can have significant effect on final Division and the Equalization Payment.

 Child support and Spousal support: With the best software available, clients get an impartial schedule of support payments.
 Child support is largely dictated by the Federal Child Support Tables, with little in way of discussion or negotiation.
 However, even here, Paul can help by resolving a method for future adjustments as circumstances change.